lend a hand!

 Our greenhouse and gardens volunteers love to play in the dirt.
 Between preparing for our biannual Native Plant Sales, removing invasive plants (such as privet and English ivy), and maintaining the informal native gardens throughout our 317 acres, we always need grounds and garden volunteers.
 We require no prior experience, but a passion for native plants and gardening will be helpful.
 Click here to sign up for grounds and garden shifts.

 If you like playing outside and fixing things, you'll love working with our Grounds and Facilities crew.
-Because tree falls and maintenance issues can pop up unexpectedly, no volunteer shift in this department is ever the same.
-Past jobs have included mowing, power-washing the boardwalk, downed tree removal, trail maintenance, and boardwalk repair.
-Though we prefer for Maintenance and Grounds volunteers to have weekday availability, we will be able to accommodate weekend work starting May 2018.
+Because tree falls and maintenance issues can arise unexpectedly, no volunteer shift in this department is ever the same.
+Past jobs have included mowing, wood chipping, power washing, trail maintenance, and boardwalk repair.
+Click here to sign up for maintenance/facilities shifts.

 Our organization educates 16,000 students per year about the connection between the choices they make and their local ecology.
 Environmental educators must have a science background and some experience working with children.
 Our volunteers train under the director of education and work their way up from shadowing field trips to teaching their own school groups.
 This position requires weekday availability - at least 3 hours every other week.
 To get started as an environmental educator, fill out a volunteer application, and we'll schedule an interview.

 Our visitor services volunteers provide an excellent first impression of Reflection Riding for members and guests.
 They help people understand the value of our work and help them plan out their day in nature.
 To begin volunteering in visitor services, fill out a volunteer application, and we'll schedule an interview.